Notre Dame of Maryland University Data & Information Overview

 How Much Does Notre Dame of Maryland University Cost?overall average net price of NDMU is $29,444.
 The affordability of the school largely depends on your financial need since net price varies by income group.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of NDMU, see our tuition and fees and room and board pages.

 Student Loan Debt

 How Much Money Do NDMU Graduates Make?students who graduate from NDMU with a bachelor's degree go on to jobs where they make an average salary of $51,800 in their early years.
-This is good news for future NDMU graduates since it is 27% more than the average college graduate's salary of $40,800 per year.
+That's great news for NDMU students since it is 30% more than the average college graduate's salary of $39,802 per year.

 Location of Notre Dame of Maryland University

 Notre Dame of Maryland University Majorsstudents from 36 majors graduated from Notre Dame of Maryland University.
 Of these students, 205 received undergraduate degrees and 381 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.